-Shapefiles that contain polygon segments are used by VERDI to interpolate gridded data to geographic boundary regions to create Areal Interpolation Plots.
+Shapefiles that contain closed polygons are used by VERDI to interpolate gridded data to geographic boundary regions to create Areal Interpolation Plots.
 Shapefiles containing state, county, or census block, for example, or any other shapefile containing polygon areas may be used in VERDI to calculate and map formulas to the user-selected geographic regions.
+An example shapefile containing the 8-digit HUC watershed boundary map for the Southeast (Region 3) is provided in the VERDI release under the \$VERDI\HOME/data/HucRegion directory.